DoubleDrup/Autocad-Plugin-Templates/tutorial.md

     ```
 By reinstalling the project and opening a new implementation, you will see a new launch profile is available in your editor called `Autocad 2026`.
 You can now debug the project and see that Autocad is launching, but it will report that the "magical" `start.scr` that we mentioned in the `commandLineArgs` was not found.
 We will discuss it next.

-#### Loading the plugin automatically
+#### Adding a start.scr

-We want to run a command in AutoCAD that loads the `.dll` file.
-This process can and should be automated by you, because it needs to be done every time you debug.
-The command is `NETLOAD "<YourPlugin.dll> "` and if we put this command in the `.scr` file, we can update it to the output folder.
-This way it is easy to tell AutoCAD to run this when it starts up from our project.
+Whenever you want to load a plugin, you have to run a command in AutoCAD.
+This means that every time you want to try its latest feature of your plugin, you have to manually do this.
+This process can and should be automated by you.
+The command in AutoCAD is `NETLOAD "<YourPlugin.dll> "` and if we put this command in the `.scr` file and update it to the output folder, we can run this script via the `commandLineArgs` in the `launchsettings.json`.
+Follow along if this sounds like abracadabra to you.

 1. Add a file called `start.scr` to the project.
-Open the file and add `NETLOAD "AutocadTemplate.dll "`. **The space at the end is intentional** and recognize that this is the sourceName-replacing-trick again.
+Open the file and add `NETLOAD "Autocad.Template.Basic.dll "`. **The space at the end is intentional** and recognize that we use the sourceName-replacing-trick again.
-2. To add this `start.scr` to the output folder for debugging, add a little bit to the `AutocadTemplate.dll`.
+2. To copy this `start.scr` to the output folder for debugging, add an item group to the `Autocad.Template.Basic.dll`.
 It should now look like this:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">